danbz/aesthetic-programming/source/7-VocableCode/Readme.md

 Javascript Object Notation (JSON) is an open-standard and independent file format, which is widely used for data storage and as a communication format on the internet and software applications.
 This format can be read and processed by many programming languages such as Javascript.
 A piece of software implements computational logic to manipulate data, such as retrieving and displaying data on a screen in any color, size, and at any tempo.
 This kind of separation of data and computational logic is commonly seen in software development.
 Google, for example, offers their web or image search results in JSON format via their Application Programming Interfaces (APIs).
 (We will look into more about APIs in the next chapter.)

 JSON looks similar to Javascript in terms of the use of arrays and objects but they are formatted differently.
 Some of the rules are:
-- Data is stored in name/value pairs, e.g `"copyLeft": "Creative Common Licence BY 4.0"` and the pair is separated by a colon.
+- Data are stored in name/value pairs, e.g `"copyLeft": "Creative Common Licence BY 4.0"` and the pair is separated by a colon.
 - All property name/value pairs have to be surrounded by double quotes.
 - Each data item is separated by commas.
 - Square brackets `[]` hold arrays.